v12technology/fluxtion/docs/sections/gettingstarted/tutorial-2.md

 Fluxtion compiler is build time only so we must now explicitly add Fluxtion runtime and slf4j dependencies to the runtime classpath.
 Spring-context enables reading the spring config file for the Fluxtion compiler, as this is now an aot operation we can move spring to the provided scope as well.

-We are using Spring in these tutorials because of its familiarity to readers it is not required by Fluxtion when using other methods to specify the container beans.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>